The Vexations of a Shut-In Vampire Princess

 The Vexations of a Shut-In Vampire Princess (ひきこまり吸血姫の悶々, Hikikomari Kyūketsuki no Monmon) (Note: Hikikomari is a pun on the Japanese word hikikomori and the main protagonist named Terakomari.) is a Japanese light novel series written by Kotei Kobayashi and illustrated by Riichu.
-SB Creative began publishing the series in January 2020, with 13 volumes having been released as of March 2024.
+SB Creative began publishing the series in January 2020, with 14 volumes having been released as of December 2025.
 A manga adaptation by the novel's illustrator was serialized in Monthly Big Gangan from December 2021 to April 2025.
-As of November 2023, the series' individual chapters have been collected in three tankōbon volumes.
+As of December 2025, the series' individual chapters have been collected in four tankōbon volumes.
 This series follows a female vampire who awakens after three years to find she's been appointed as a military commander in the Mulnite Imperial Army.

 An anime television series adaptation produced by Project No.9 aired from October to December 2023.
 Outside of Japan, it is licensed by Sentai Filmworks through Section23 Films in North America for home video distribution, and is streaming on Hidive.